 In all cases wings, shall respect the requirements of Motorsport UK Yearbook Regulation J5.2.6.

-A horizontal front spoiler/splitter may be fitted to the bottom edge of the front bodywork but may not extend more than 100mm beyond the original plan view and may not exceed the width of the car across the front wheel arches and must form a continuous part of the bodywork.
+A horizontal front spoiler/splitter may be fitted to the bottom edge of the front bodywork but must adhere to J5.2.7 - Aerodynamic devices may only be fitted to Racing and Sports Racing Cars (unless prohibited by an Approved Formula), or where specifically permitted, where FIA homologated, or where complying with National type approval.
+Such devices must not extend beyond the maximum width of the vehicle, above the maximum height of any roof, or for an open car the maximum height of the ROPS.
+For Saloon and Sports Cars such devices must not extend longitudinally from the bodywork by more than 100mm.

 Headlights must be fitted in the original locations.
 They need not be the original headlight unit for the vehicle but must respect the requirements of Technical Regulation 11.10.5a.